tldr-pages/tldr/pages/common/dig.md

 `dig {{hostname.com}} ANY`

-- Specify an alternate DNS server to query (8.8.8.8 is google's public DNS):
+- Specify an alternate DNS server to query:

 `dig @{{8.8.8.8}} {{hostname.com}}`